dbeck/dbeck.github.io/_posts/2016-04-17-Learning-Rust:-Iterator.markdown

 The return value tells the users if there are more items to be iterated over or returns `None` if not.

 Iterators can be chained together with adaptors and a consumer.
-This allows chaining up a data source, a number of transformation and a destination.
+This allows chaining up a data source, a number of transformations and a destination.
 An example from [Herman J. Radtke III](http://hermanradtke.com/2015/06/22/effectively-using-iterators-in-rust.html) looks like this:

 ```rust
 fn use_names_for_something_else(_names: Vec<&str>) {